Corridor Press' links with The Palmer Academy, Reading.

 Within ten years, that original book was in need of a further re-print so we took the opportunity to expand it from 40 to 48 pages and incorporate colour photographs for the first time, thus creating a new book George Palmer School in Photographs 1907 - 2014.

-In 2014, Daphne herself was reunited with Pat Angrisano who had been at George Palmer with her in the early 1950s.
+Ten years ago Daphne herself was reunited with Pat Angrisano who had been at George Palmer with her in the early 1950s.
 The top left hand photograph shows Daphne and Pat in a group photo from 1955 (both are in the back row, Pat Cunningham being on the far left and Daphne Barnes second from the right) and reunited again in the bottom photograph at the 2014 presentation.

 One of the keenest supporters of these book presentations was Jack Taylor, himself a former pupil of three of the George Palmer Schools.
 "Taylor-Made Jackpot" was published by Corridor Press in May 2012 to celebrate his 85th Birthday.
 Jack passed away in 2014 and we have jointly dedicated the latest version of "George Palmer School in Photographs 1907-2014" to him and to former governor of the School, Jamie Chaudhary, who pre-deceased him by a week.
-Daphne and Jack can be seen in middle left hand photograph which was taken at the launch of "Taylor-Made Jackpot" at Waterstone's, Broad Street, Reading on 20th June, 2012.
+Daphne and Jack can be seen in the middle left hand photograph which was taken at the launch of "Taylor-Made Jackpot" at Waterstone's, Broad Street, Reading on 20th June, 2012.